 Discussion

-In this study, we explored the association between compulsory health insurance and life expectancy in 184 countries over .
-Our regression models revealed that compulsory health insurance was significantly associated with life expectancy, after adjusting for country level characteristics, health expenditure and other health financing arrangements.
+In this study, we explored the association between compulsory health insurance and life expectancy in 184 countries over a 17-year period.
+Our regression models revealed that compulsory health insurance was significantly associated with life expectancy, after adjusting for country level characteristics, health expenditure, and other health financing arrangements.

 Acknowledgements

-We thank the WHO and the World Bank for making data used in this study publicly available for researchers.
+We thank the WHO and the World Bank for making the data used in this study publicly available for researchers.

 Funding